 Students who have any kind of valid grievances about their similarity issues or penalties can appeal for a revaluation/reconsideration to respective faculty members through their account in the Learning Management System, explaining the entire issue and seeking reprieve for the situation.
-The concerned faculty member will be responsible for looking into the issue ensuring fairness is maintained throughout, and if required may refer to the Disciplinary Action Committee (DAC) for further investigation and verification.
-The members of DAC can be referred to in the Disciplinary Action Policy.
-The decision of DAC will be final.
+The concerned faculty member will be responsible for looking into the issue ensuring fairness is maintained throughout.
+Otherwise, the faculty member may refer the case to the respective Head/Program Chair/Dean for further action.